You can customize your VWO SmartCode in the following ways:

 Configuring the Timeout Interval

 By default, the time-out values for the two parameters are 2000 and 2500 milliseconds, respectively.
-Using the following two parameters of the SmartCode, you can change the time-out interval to counter issues like slow Internet connections or incompatible IE browser.
+Using the following two parameters of the SmartCode, you can change the time-out interval to counter issues like slow Internet connections or incompatible IE browsers.
 You can set the time for which the asynchronous script will wait for the page settings to load, using the variable settings_tolerance.
 If the page settings load within this time interval, the code requests the VWO library (va.js or vanj.js) from our CDN and waits for the file to load at the interval indicated by the variable library_tolerance.

 Hiding an Element